chrisgavin/slacktoken/README.md

 # slacktoken
-A library for retrieving a Slack user token from an authenticated Slack application.
+A library for retrieving a Slack user token and cookies from an authenticated Slack application.

 ## Installation
 ```console